veeambestpractise/best-practices-guide/job_configuration/backup_methods.md

 | Reversed incremental                       | 3x I/O (1x read, 2x write) for incremental backup size |
 | Synthetic full with transform to rollbacks | 4x I/O (2x read, 2x write) for entire backup chain     |

-While changing backup mode is one way of reducing amount og I/O on backup repository it is also possible to leverage features of the filesystem to avoid extra I/O. Currently Veeam Backup and Replication supports advanced features of one filesystem, Microsoft ReFS 3.0, to completely eliminate unnecessary read/write operations in certain configurations.
-For more details refer to the corresponding section of this guide. //FIXME
+While changing backup mode is one way of reducing amount of I/O on backup repository it is also possible to leverage features of the filesystem to avoid extra I/O. Currently Veeam Backup and Replication supports advanced features of one filesystem, Microsoft ReFS 3.1 (available in Windows Server 2016), to completely eliminate unnecessary read/write operations in certain configurations.
+For more details refer to the corresponding section of this guide. *[ReFS chapter is working in progress]*

 ## Forward Incremental

 The forward incremental backup method is the simplest and easiest to understand; it generally works well with all storage devices although it requires more storage space than other backup methods due to the fact that it requires the creation of periodic full backups (either using active or synthetic backups), typically scheduled weekly.
-This is necessary because the incremental backups are dependent on the initial full backup; thus, older backups cannot be removed from retention chain until a newer backup chain is created.
-When a new full backup arrives, a new chain is started, and the old backups can be removed once the new chain meets the retention requirements.
+This is necessary because the incremental backups are dependent on the initial full backup; thus, older full backups cannot be removed from the retention chain until a newer backup chain is created.
+When a new full backup is created, a new chain is started, and the old backups can be removed once the new chain meets the retention requirements.

 ### Active Full Backups

 The first time a job is run it always performs an active full backup.
-During this process the VM is read in full, and VM data is stored (typically compressed and deduped) into a full backup file (.VBK).
+During this process the VM is read in full (with the exception of blank blocks and swap areas), and VM data is stored (typically compressed and deduplicated) into a full backup file (.VBK).

-Each time an active full is performed (either on schedule or by manually triggering the Active Full command), a new .VBK file is created by reading all data from the source VM.
-Incremental backups are stored in incremental backup files (.VIB).
+Each time an active full is performed (either on schedule or by manually triggering the Active Full command), a new .VBK file is created by reading all data from the production storage.
+Following incremental backups are stored in incremental backup files (.VIB).

 ![](../media/image30.png)

-When performing active full backups, all blocks are re-read from the source datastore.
-As opposed to incremental forever modes, this eliminates the recommendation for periodical health checks and compacting operations on the full backup file (VBK).
+When performing active full backups, all blocks are re-read from the source storage.

 #### I/O Impact of Active Full

-When creating an active full, the I/O load on the backup storage is mainly sequential writes, which generally provides good performance for most storage types.
-However, all the data (not just the changes) has to be copied from the production datastore, and this will increase the time a VM snapshot remains open (see also the "[Impact Snapshot Operation](../resource_planning/interaction_with_vsphere.html#impact-of-snapshot-operations)" section of this guide).
+When creating an active full, the I/O pattern on the backup storage is mainly sequential writes, which generally provides good performance for most storage solutions.
+However, all the data (not just the changes) has to be copied from the production storage, and this will increase the duration of the backup activity and the time a VM snapshot remains open (see also the "[Impact of Snapshot Operations](../resource_planning/interaction_with_vsphere.html#impact-of-snapshot-operations)" section of this guide).
 The snapshot lifetime can be reduced by leveraging [Backup from Storage Snapshots](../resource_planning/backup_from_storage_snapshots.md).

 #### When to use

-Forward incremental backup provides good performance with almost any storage and highest level of backup chain consistency since each new chain is populated by re-reading VM source data.
-Incremental backups are still processed using Changed Block Tracking (CBT).
+Forward incremental backup provides good performance with almost any storage and the highest level of backup chain consistency since each new chain is populated by re-reading VM source data.
+Incremental backups are still processed using Changed Block Tracking (CBT) thus data reduction is still possible.
 Active Full can be used in any case where plenty of repository space is available, the backup window allows enough time and network bandwidth is sufficient to support reading the source data in full.

 | Use | Don't Use |
 |--------|--------|